After New Zealand Attacks, Muslim-Americans Call For Action Against Rising Bigotry

 Khera noted Trump's 2017 comments following the deadly Unite the Right rally in Charlottesville, Va., in which the president referred to neo-Nazi and white nationalist protesters as "very fine people."

-"This hate-filled murderer," she said referring to the Christchurch shooter, "drew inspiration from Trump, and the white nationalist movement has celebrated Trump's words and policies."
+"This hate-filled murderer," she said, referring to the Christchurch shooter, "drew inspiration from Trump, and the white nationalist movement has celebrated Trump's words and policies."

 With hate crimes motivated by anti-Muslim bigotry rising to historic levels in recent years in the U.S., Khera said the FBI must "prioritize the prevention, detection, investigation and prosecution of right-wing, white nationalist violence — the most significant threat to public safety in our nation today."

 Additionally, social media platforms and tech companies like Facebook, Twitter and Google, which hate groups use to disseminate vile messages of prejudice and violence, and build their membership, need to do more to detect and shut down online objectionable content, Khera said.

+Facebook moved quickly to take down the horrific video capturing the bloodshed in real time, as well as the alleged shooter's Facebook and Instagram accounts.
+But by the time it did so, there was little the company could do to stop internet users from re-uploading the video to YouTube, Twitter, Reddit and other online platforms.

 "The New Zealand shooter was able to livestream a 17-minute video of his murderous rampage that continues to spread like wildfire online.
 This is flatly unacceptable.
-Tech companies must take all steps possible to prevent something like this from happening again."
+Tech companies must take all steps possible to prevent something like this from happening again," Khera said.

 Friday prayers